6 Tips For Choosing Your Homeschool Curriculum

 Tip 3.
 Request Homeschool Catalogues

-Because I like to have my children look through them too.
-They will often find a history, science, or art resource that catches their interest and it might not be one I would have picked.
+Because I like to have my children look through them, they will often find a history, science, or art resource that catches their interest, and it might not be one I would have picked.

 Tip 4.
 Make a Homeschool Budget